-Bicycle theft is a big problem in the Bay Area, but with a few simple precautions you can significantly decrease the chance of someone making off with your property.
+Bicycle theft is a big problem in the Bay Area, but with a few precautions you can reduce the chance of someone making off with your property.

-Registering your bicycle is free, and it takes just a few minutes via the form on our website at BikeEastBay.org/register.
-Having registration info on file means that you will be able to make a police report if your bicycle is stolen, and it also allows you to flag it as stolen so that the police or anyone else who finds it can get it back to you.
-Police departments can even Google search your bike’s serial number to find out if it is listed as stolen or not
+Register your bicycle for free at BikeEastBay.org/register.
+Having registration info on file means that you will be able to make a police report if your bicycle is stolen, and it allows you to flag it as stolen so that anyone who finds it can let you know.
+Individuals can even Google search your bike’s serial number to find out if it is listed as stolen or not

-In addition to registering your bikes online, you can also:
+In addition to registering your bike online, you can also:

-- Etch your driver’s license/ID number into your frame, or write your contact info on a rolled up piece of paper inside the handlebar or seat tube where a thief is unlikely to look.
-This can help police link your bicycle back to you.
+- Etch your driver’s license/ID number into the bike frame, or write your contact info on a rolled up piece of paper inside the handlebar or seat tube where a thief is unlikely to look.

 (photo by sacbike.org)

-In May 2014 BART police received 53 stolen bicycle reports, over 80% of which were secured using only a cable lock.
-A cable lock by itself can be cut using shears in just a few seconds, and offers almost no protection at all.
+Over 80% of bikes stolen from BART stations were secured using only a cable lock, which by itself can be cut using shears in just a few seconds.

-- A second U-lock, chain, or cable to secure both wheels and the frame.
+A second U-lock, chain, or cable to make sure the frame and both wheels are secured.

 The rest of the time remember to:

-- Lock your bike to a solid, metal object (not a chainlink fence, tree, or wooden railing).
+Lock your bike to a solid, metal object (not a chainlink fence, tree, or wooden railing).
 Make sure your bike isn’t blocking a sidewalk, curb ramp, or railing.

 - Shake the bike rack, pole, or parking meter to ensure that it is secured to the ground.

-- Do not store your bike in an outside yard or commons space.
+Don’t store your bike outside in a yard or commons space.

-- Check to see if theft is covered in your home owner’s or renter’s insurance policy.
+Find out if bike theft is covered in your home owner’s or renter’s insurance policy.
 Make sure you know if coverage applies for bikes stored indoors, in garages, in bike rooms, or elsewhere.

-- Ask your landlord to provide a secure bike room, if you live in an apartment.
-If there is one then use it, but still U-lock your bike.
+- Ask your building manager or landlord to provide a secure bike room, if you live in an apartment.
+If there is one then use it, but still U-lock your bike securely.

 Alternately, you can use two U-locks: one for the front wheel and one through the rear triangle of your frame that also secures your rear wheel.
 The lock should encircle the rim and not just the spokes of the wheel.

 - Visit local flea markets to look for your bike right away.
-Some markets known for stolen bike sales are:
+These include:

-- Scan local Craigslist and eBay listings to find your bike, using Google alerts or some other automated search tool.
+- Scan local Craigslist and eBay listings for your bike, using Google alerts or another automated search tool.
 This can yield results even months after the theft.

-If you find your bike we do not recommend confronting the seller yourself as they might react violently.
-Instead, ask the police for assistance, and bring a photo of your bike and your police report as proof of ownership to reclaim your property.
-Even if the seller is not the person who stole your bike originally, they still have no claim to the property and do not require compensation.
+If you find your bike we do not recommend confronting the seller yourself.
+Instead, ask the flea market security or police for assistance, and bring a photo of your bike or your online registration as proof of ownership to reclaim your property.
+The seller may not the person who stole your bike originally, but they still have no claim to the property and do not require compensation.

-- Bike theft blog posts from Bike East Bay board member Plattyjo
+- Bike theft blog posts from former Bike East Bay board member Plattyjo

 - Bike locking tips from the San Francisco Bicycle Coalition